Skip to content

 1. Internal compliance sign-off: Brief the company's trade compliance team on the June 2025 EU sanctions lifting.
 Obtain documented sign-off from General Counsel or Chief Compliance Officer.

-1. Entity screening: Run GEGMR and all intermediary entities through WorldCheck, Dow Jones Risk & Compliance, or equivalent database.
+1. Entity screening: Run the state authority entities and all intermediary entities through WorldCheck, Dow Jones Risk & Compliance, or equivalent database.
 Document results.

 1. Beneficial ownership verification: For intermediaries, obtain UBO (Ultimate Beneficial Owner) declaration.
 Screen all UBOs.